Pro-Kiddie/IoTFlaskApp/README.md

 # AQ Mon Air Quality Monitoring System
-AQ Mon is a scalable air quality monitoring platform with smart alerts, an analytical and self-defense system, used to monitor the air quality of multiple locations in the form of PM2.5 and PM10 readings.
+AQ Mon is a scalable air quality monitoring platform with smart alerts, an analytical and motion-based self-defense system, used to monitor the air quality of multiple locations in the form of PM2.5 and PM10 readings.
 It can be controlled via a web interface or a Telegram bot.

 The web interface allows for the viewing of real-time PM2.5 and PM 10 readings, as well as the controlling of all devices attached to AQ Mon.